 Paid parental leave is available to eligible employees.
 An eligible employee for the purposes of this clause is an employee who:

 is entitled to unpaid parental leave in accordance with the Act; and

+either:

-has worked continuously with CIG in a full-time or part-time position for a period of at least twelve (12) months immediately prior to the commencement of unpaid parental leave
+has worked continuously with CIG in a full-time or part-time position since the date of commencement of this Agreement and has worked continuously with CIG for a period of at least twelve (12) months immediately prior to the commencement of unpaid parental leave; or

+has worked continuously with CIG in a full-time or part-time position for a period of at least twenty-four (24) months immediately prior to the commencement of unpaid parental leave.

 Primary care giver – a primary care giver for the purposes of this clause is a person eligible to take unpaid parental leave under the Act and who is the primary care giver or a child immediately following the birth or adoption of the child:

-An eligible employee who is a primary care giver who takes unpaid parental leave under the Act will be paid at the employee's ordinary base rate of pay for the first twelve (12) weeks of the parental leave period.
+An eligible employee as defined in subclause 31.2(b)(i) who is a primary care giver who takes unpaid parental leave under the Act will be paid at the employee's ordinary base rate of pay for the first twelve (12) weeks of the parental leave period.

+An eligible employee as defined in subclause 31.2(b)(ii) who is a primary care giver who takes unpaid parental leave under the Act will be paid at the employee's ordinary base rate of pay for the first ten (10) weeks of the parental leave period.

 Payment under these provisions does not entitle the employee to an additional period of leave beyond the period of unpaid parental leave available to the employee under the Act.